 There could also be C., such as assign some work to testers, as you have the abundance of the ‘Tester’ skill available and zero job effort for this competence.

 Read more in BigPicture docs: skill panel.

-This essay wouldn’t be complete without a reference to Portfolio for Jira.
+This essay wouldn’t be complete without a reference to the Advanced Roadmaps Jira module (formerly Portfolio for Jira).
 The app is big on planning and can auto-schedule tasks based on the availability of skills.
-How does BigPicture compare to Jira Portfolio?
+How does BigPicture compare to Advanced Roadmaps?

-Whereas Portfolio is more thorough or ‘intelligent’ in terms of slicing tasks into chunks and assigning skills to those slices, and then auto-scheduling them, BigPicture is a more complete/universal/comprehensive project management app, featuring modules that Portfolio lacks, such as Scope, Gantt chart, and Risks.
-Check the Giants compared: BigPicture vs. Portfolio.
+Whereas Advanced Roadmaps are more thorough or ‘intelligent’ in terms of slicing tasks into chunks and assigning skills to those slices, and then auto-scheduling them, BigPicture is a more complete/universal/comprehensive project management app, featuring modules that Advanced Roadmaps lack, such as Scope, Gantt chart, and Risks.
+Check the Giants compared: BigPicture vs. Advanced Roadmaps.